Putāruru: Marae

 In October 2020, the Government committed $1,259,392 from the Provincial Growth Fund to upgrade Mangakāretu Marae, Whakaaratamaiti Marae and 6 other Ngāti Raukawa marae, creating 18 jobs.

 Bent St. Skate Park

-One of Putaru's most prominent features is it historical skate-bowl park.
+One of Putaruru’s most prominent features is it historical skate-bowl park.
 It was built in the 1980s, as one of the first skate parks in the country, and was recently chosen for a major refurbishment project.
 This community-led project is set to receive $550,000 from the South Waikato District Council in order to facilitate its upgrade.
 Intended upgrades include additional skating features, court area, and seating area.